 |31 Jan 2021 08:30||Men’s final (night)||Melbourne Park|

 All singles matches from all courts are available to stream live to bet365 customers with funded accounts.

 Men’s, women’s and mixed doubles matches, as well as junior, legends and wheelchair doubles, are also available to watch and bet on live.

 With a full off-season under their belt, players arrive in Melbourne fresh and determined to put everything they have into the first Grand Slam of a long and energy-sapping season.
-Novak Djokovic, now possessed of a record seven Australian Open titles, and Naomi Osaka, who became world no. 1 when she claimed the women’s title in 2019, will lead the draw in Melbourne in 2020.
+Eight-time champion Novak Djokovic, the most successful men’s singles player in Australian Open history, will return to defend his title alongside Sofia Kenin, the young American who shot to stardom when she claimed her maiden major title in Melbourne in 2020.

 Australian Open Seeds

 d.
 Pablo Carreno Busta (27), 6-1, 6-2, 6-4

 d.
 Nick Kyrgios (23), 6-3, 3-6, 7-6(6), 7-6(4)